jwentong/jwentong.github.io/index.md

 {: .text-justify}
 *Jingwen Tong* received his B.E. degree in the Department of Communication Engineering from China Jiliang University, Hangzhou, China, in 2015, and the M.S. degree in the Department of Information and Communication Engineering from Ningbo University, Ningbo, China, in 2018.
 He received his Ph.D. degree in the School of Informatics from Xiamen University, Xiamen, China, in 2022.
 Currently, he is a Postdoc.
 Fellow in the Department of ECE at HKUST.
-His main research interests include multi-armed bandit (MAB), wireless communications, resource allocation, optimization, and game theory.
+His main research interests include multi-armed bandit (MAB), resource allocation in wireless communications, optimization, and game theory.